Renault and France on collision course over Nissan

 STIFF RESISTANCE

-Macron spent 1.2 billion euros (0.86 billion pounds) of public money to raise France's stake in Renault to 19.7 percent to block a Ghosn proposal for the company to opt-out of the law giving long-term shareholders double voting rights.
+Macron spent 1.2 billion euros ($1.3 billion) of public money to raise France's stake in Renault to 19.7 percent to block a Ghosn proposal for the company to opt-out of the law giving long-term shareholders double voting rights.

 Even after the government's holding is pared back to 15 percent as planned, France will command a blocking minority when the Florange law takes effect at the end of March next year.